Robust-Multi-Task Gradient Boosting: Experiments and Results

-An example of a generated toy dataset with one input and one output dimension, comprising seven common tasks and one outlier task, is illustrated in Figure~\ref{fig:toy_data}.
-The figure shows that the common tasks (tasks one to seven) cluster together and form a coherent band, indicating that they share an underlying functional structure (\(g^{(shared),(t)}(\mathbf{x})^{(t)}\)).
+An example of a generated toy dataset with one input and one output dimension, comprising seven non-outlier (common) tasks and one outlier task, is illustrated in Figure~\ref{fig:toy_data}.
+The figure shows that the non-outlier tasks (tasks one to seven) cluster together and form a coherent band, indicating that they share an underlying functional structure.
 In contrast, task eight is distinguishable as an outlier.
-Its data points diverge significantly from the smooth patterns observed in the other tasks, exhibiting a noisier and less structured behavior.
-This distinction arises because task eight was generated using \(g^{(out),(t)}(\mathbf{x})\).
+The data points of task eight diverge significantly from the smooth patterns observed in the other tasks.
+This distinction arises because task eight was generated using \(\phi^{\text{out}}\), which differs from \(\phi\), as described above.

-We generated $100$ random batches of a synthetic toy dataset, with each task comprising $300$ training and $1,000$ testing instances with five input features.
+Using the previously described techniques, we generated $100$ random batches of a synthetic toy dataset, each initialized with a different random seed to ensure diversity, with a weighting parameter of $w = 0.9$.
+This guarantees different functions for each task, for each batch.
+Each task consisted of $300$ training instances and $1{,}000$ test instances, distributed across five input features.
+To preserve class balance, we ensured that each class contained at least $10\%$ of the total samples.
 Each batch included $10$ tasks in total, two of which (last two tasks) were designated as outliers.
-For each batch of experiments, the models were trained using a fixed learning rate of one and a decision stump as the base estimator.
-The number of estimators was tuned via GridSearchCV using the hyperparameter grid defined in Table~\ref{table:hparams}.
-The best set of hyperparameters found was then used for training and testing.
-The performance of the evaluated models was measured using recall and accuracy for classification problems (Table \ref{tab:recall_accuracy}), and \acf{RMSE} and \ac{MAE} for regression problems (Table \ref{tab:mae_rmse}).
-For each method, results were first averaged across all tasks and instances, followed by computing the overall average and standard deviation over multiple runs per batch.
-The best-performing values per dataset are indicated in boldface.
+We consider regression and binary classification settings.
+The generated datasets are publicly available on Mendeley Data\footnote{\href{https://data.mendeley.com/datasets/r2mnkjfmh3} {Multi-Task synthetic dataset}}.
+For each batch of experiments, the models were trained using a fixed learning rate of one and a decision stump as the base learner.
+The number of base learners of each block was tuned using a 5-fold grid search cross-validation method on the training set.
+For this, we considered the hyperparameter grid defined in Table~\ref{table:hparams} for each method.
+The best set of hyperparameters found was then used for training the model.
+The performance of the evaluated models was measured using recall and accuracy for classification problem (Table \ref{tab:recall_accuracy}), and \acf{RMSE} and \ac{MAE} for regression problem (Table \ref{tab:mae_rmse}).

-Table~\ref{tab:recall_accuracy} shows that the proposed \ac{R-MTGB} model achieves the highest test recall and accuracy among all evaluated methods, indicating strong generalization to unseen data.
-Although \ac{ST}-\ac{GB} obtained the best performance on the training set, its lower scores on the test set suggest potential overfitting.
+Table~\ref{tab:recall_accuracy} shows the results obtained in the classification setting.
+The best-performing method in each metric is indicated in \textbf{bold}.
+The table shows that the introduced method, \ac{R-MTGB}, achieves the highest test recall and accuracy among all evaluated methods, indicating strong generalization to unseen data.